Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/personalReflection.md

 Record evidence → maintain a clear log of lab work, commands, and resolved issues.

-Apply skills in projects → use Raspberry Pi or virtualization labs to test concepts in real-world scenarios.Plan for growth → identify gaps (e.g., kernel debugging, automation scripts) and set goals to address them.turning learning into mastery: practicing, documenting, applying, and extending your skills so they become reliable tools for both academic assessment and workplace IT modernization.
+Apply skills in projects → use Raspberry Pi or virtualization labs to test concepts in real-world scenarios.
+Plan for growth → identify gaps (e.g., kernel debugging, automation scripts) and set goals to address them.turning learning into mastery: practicing, documenting, applying, and extending your skills so they become reliable tools for both academic assessment and workplace IT modernization.